davidtkeane/todoist-cli-python-api/README.md

 ## 💻 Developer API Documentation

 1. Developing with Todoist [website](https://developer.todoist.com/guides/#developing-with-todoist)
 2. Todoist REST API.
-This is the code the script uses https://developer.todoist.com/rest/v2/#overview
+This is the link this script uses  `https://developer.todoist.com/rest/v2/#overview`
+3. When in the Todoist settings, you will find the REST API which is the https: link above to communicate over the internet.

 ## 🚀 Now we are ready to Install and launch